 Face it.
 HR types are just doing their jobs

-n I get this stack of 100 [you can insert your own number here] resumes and applications down to a manageable number?”
+➔ From the perspective of the employer, the hiring process is a game of elimination.
+That’s right.
+“How can I get this stack of 100 [you can insert your own number here] resumes and applications down to a manageable number?”
 In this case, a manageable number may be around five to eight.

 And that’s just the first elimination round.
 And that’s true pretty much across the board.

-Even in our modern, digital age of ATS (automated tracking system), the machine are designed to eliminate as many candidates as possible — presumably to make the jobs of the human screeners that much easier.
+Even in our modern, digital age of ATS (automated tracking system), the machines are designed to eliminate as many candidates as possible — presumably to make the jobs of the human screeners that much easier.